biigle/core/README.md

 Although BIIGLE versions and BIIGLE module versions look like [semantic versioning](https://semver.org/), they are not.
 Only the most recent versions are compatible with each other.
 Patch versions are mostly backwards compatible, though.

+## Support

+If you have a question or request that is not a [bug report or feature request](CONTRIBUTING.md), please start a new [discussion](https://github.com/biigle/core/discussions) about it.

 ## Contributions and bug reports

 Contributions to BIIGLE are always welcome.
 Check out [`CONTRIBUTING.md`](CONTRIBUTING.md) to get started.